 A couple of Wembley original seats are on display too.
 A few feet from them is a turnstile from 1923.
 The company that made them for Wembley, W.T.
 Ellison of Salford, also made turnstiles for most football and rugby grounds for almost 70 years.

-Advertising has change a bit over the years, don’t you think?
+Advertising has changed a bit over the years, don’t you think?

 At the museum, there is information about some players that made or lead to changes being made.
 Justin Fashanu, the first £1 million black player that was openly gay.
 Due to the homophobia, in 1998 he committed suicide, aged only 37.
 Inspired by his memory, the Justin Campaign started.